 \begin{lrbox}{cmd} text \end{lrbox}

-The text inside the environment is saved in the box cmd
+The text inside the environment is saved in the box cmd, which

 \makebox[width][position]{text}